Datttta/MyArch/README.md

 ```
 ./intall-apps.sh
 ```
-in case of "push" failure, run
+in case of "push" failure, run the command bellow and then run ./install-apps.sh again

 ```
 git pull origin main --rebase
 ```
-and then run ./install-apps.sh again

 youtube video about dotfiles: